Han Go-eun: Career

-Han Go-eun won the Super Elite Model Contest in 1995, and after several years of modeling, she began acting full-time in 1998.
+Han Go-eun entered the Korea Super Elite Model Contest in 1995, and after several years of modeling, she began acting full-time in 1998.
 That year, she made her acting debut in the film City of the Rising Sun, but stayed in television in subsequent years.

 Despite the popularity of her television dramas such as Bodyguard (2003), Han was criticized early in her career for poor acting, particularly for her voice articulation and pronunciation.

 But she later earned praise for her roles in More Beautiful Than a Flower, Love and Ambition (2006), Capital Scandal (2007), and The Reputable Family (2010).

 In 2011, she starred in Daughters of Bilitis Club, part of the single-episode anthology Drama Special.
 Named after the American lesbian rights group, it was public broadcaster KBS's first lesbian-themed drama and was a frank portrayal of three same-sex couples across multiple generations.
 But it was later pulled off the air due to public pressure.

 Afterwards, Han played antagonists in Me Too, Flower!
 (2011), and Goddess of Fire (2013).

 She also hosts Diet Master, a weekly program on cable that invites guests who have struggled to lose weight and provides help from health experts.

-In 2018, she star in Same Bed, Different Dreams 2: You Are My Destiny, a reality show which have received favourable feedback and become well known in some international countries.
+In 2018, she starred in Same Bed, Different Dreams 2: You Are My Destiny, a reality show that received favourable feedback and became well known in some countries.

-In 2019, she star in Miss Korea/I Miss Korea, a cook stay variety program which showed her traveling to different homes around the world and showcase her cooking skills.
+In 2019, she starred in Miss Korea/I Miss Korea, a cook-stay variety program that featured her traveling to homes around the world and sharing her cooking skills.

 Personal life

 She lived in the US from middle school until college, which allowed her to learn English.

-Han's sister Seong-won was also a model.